codedevbrad/learningPlatform/README.md

 i'd love that when i make changes to the schema it can regenerate a file for all the typescript types i use. i'm sure there's a framework or library in react / next that encorporates ORM's with typescript both frontend and backend.

+so there's a massive issue with how i render concepts, courses and challenges right? all will have a data object that is passed and used to render the page content right. why have i not used a headless cms? well because i may want anyone to sign up as a tutor later on to write their own content.

+what i need to know
+* will courses and concepts look exactly the same. if so, then what makes a course better and more unique than a concept?.

+i've also got